-This simple tomato sauce made with fresh grape tomatoes is inspiration for the warmer days ahead of us.
+This simple fresh grape tomato sauce is perfect for any weather.
 If there was a word for fresher than fresh, this tomato sauce would be it.
 Bright red, grape or cherry tomatoes cooked until burst open to create a juicy, creamy, sauce that comes together in minutes.

-This 15-minute sauce makes a great base layer for many meals.
+This 15-minute simple fresh grape tomato sauce makes a great base layer for many meals.
 Serve this sauce with everything that needs tomato sauce.
 Zucchini noodles happen to be my favorite at the moment.
 These photos feature a yellow squash and regular spaghetti mixture.

 This fresh grape tomato sauce uses only four ingredients and takes 15 minutes to make.
 It's made with basil, garlic, and olive oil.
 Bright red, grape or cherry tomatoes are cooked in a pan until burst open to create a juicy, creamy, sauce that comes together in minutes.